-§ 11.31 Commission's designee.
+§11.31 Commission's designee.

-The commission's designee, for the purpose of this section and Public Service Law, section 52, is the director of the department's Office of Consumer Services [division].
+The commission's designee, for the purpose of this section and Public Service Law, section 52, is the director of the department's Office of Consumer Services [division]. §11.32 [Termination of] Service to shared meter account.

-- § 11.32 Termination of service to shared meter account. - (a) Only a distribution utility may terminate service to a shared meter account.
-A distribution utility may not terminate service to an occupied building at the owner's request unless a new account will be opened and termination of the owner's shared meter account will not result in interruption of service.
+(a) Only a distribution utility may disconnect service to a shared meter account.
+A distribution utility may not

+[terminate] disconnect service to an occupied building at the owner's request unless a new account will be opened and [termination] disconnection of the owner's shared meter account will not result in interruption of service.

-- (b) A distribution utility shall not terminate service to a shared meter account for nonpayment unless [the utility] it complies with the requirements of this section. - (1) The distribution utility shall give 15 days' written notice of its intention to terminate service to a shared meter account by mailing a copy of the notice to the owner of the premises or to the recipient of the last preceding service bill, mailing or otherwise delivering a copy of the notice to each affected dwelling unit, and, when common areas of the building will be affected, and unless precluded by physical circumstances, posting a copy of the notice in a conspicuous place at or within the building. - (2) The notice shall provide the information required by section 11.4(b)(1)-(4) of this Part, state that there are special protections for occupants of premises receiving service through a shared meter account, that the department staff may be contacted for information and advice, and that subdivision (1) of section 235-a of the Real Property Law may authorize occupants of multiple dwellings who make utility payments [to the utility] to prevent termination of service on a shared meter account to deduct such payments from their rent. - (3) Any occupant who would be affected by termination of a shared meter account may prevent termination of service by paying the current charges for such service.
+- (b) A distribution utility shall not [terminate] disconnect service to a shared meter account for nonpayment unless [the utility] it complies with the requirements of this section. - (1) The distribution utility shall give 15 days' written notice of its intention to [terminate] disconnect service to a shared meter account by mailing a copy of the notice to the owner of the premises or to the recipient of the last preceding service bill, mailing or otherwise delivering a copy of the notice to each affected dwelling unit, and, when common areas of the building will be affected, and unless precluded by physical circumstances, posting a copy of the notice in a conspicuous place at or within the building. - (2) The notice shall provide the information required by section 11.4(b)(1)-(4) of this Part, state that there are special protections for occupants of premises receiving service through a shared meter account, that the department staff may be contacted for information and advice, and that subdivision (1) of section 235-a of the Real Property Law may authorize occupants of multiple dwellings who make utility payments [to the utility] to prevent [termination] disconnection of service on a shared meter account to deduct such payments from their rent. - (3) Any occupant who would be affected by [termination]

+disconnection of a shared meter account may prevent [termination] disconnection of service by paying the current charges for such service.
 An occupant who chooses to pay current charges shall not be liable for any future bills rendered for utility service through the shared meter.
 In the event of such payment, the utility that issues the bills shall continue to render all bills to the owner and to send a copy to any occupant upon request.
-Current charges shall be defined as an amount not to exceed that due for billed service provided during the two months preceding the termination date set forth in the notice.
+Current charges shall be defined as an amount not to exceed that due for billed service provided during the two months preceding the [termination] disconnection date set forth in the notice.